Estimated reading time: 2 mins

 Funeral planning companies such as Baldwin Brothers Funeral and Cremation Society offer a pre-planning service that helps you decide on the type of funeral you would like and offers you peace of mind.
 What’s more, they offer lovely extras such as a beautiful cremation urn or cremation jewelry if this is something you and your loved ones would like.
-Always check what is included in the plan before signing any documents.
+Always check what is included in the plan and the cost breakdown before signing any documents.

 2. Speak with Your Family and Friends

 Your family and friends deserve to know that you are planning or have planned out your funeral service.
 Remember, though, that this revelation may come as a shock, especially if you are fit and healthy.
 Remind them that you are planning your funeral so that you can ensure that everything is taken care of and that there will be no need for them to worry about organizing or paying for the service.